hanwencheng/gists/Litentry/PolkaSignIn.md

 6. Lookup Identity

     The dApp gets the account address .
-It can retrieve the related information of account from the external service providers , such as ENS,Litentry, etc.
+It can retrieve the related information of account from the external service providers , such as ENS, Polkadot/Kusama Identity Registrar, etc.

-#### Access token standard

 ### **Team Background**